 Dual-tethered cameras already running, a double lighting system, with three pre-planned lighting scenarios changeable in seconds.
 All aimed at making the most of our shooting time with the athlete."

 Ray’s equipment is his vital connection to the unique moments he is seeking to capture.
 Adventure shoots in particular place heavy demands on his gear, and his workflow routine is vital to allowing him to keep up with the action of the shoot.
-Ray uses multiple G-DRIVE® ev SSD drives for immediate backup and storage while on location – their general ruggedness and lack of moving parts means they are resistant to both shock and the extreme temperatures found at altitude.
+Ray uses multiple G-DRIVE Mobile Pro SSD , G-DRIVE Mobile SSD and G-DRIVE ev RAW SSD drives for immediate backup and storage while on location – their general ruggedness and lack of moving parts means they are resistant to both shock and the extreme temperatures found at altitude.
 Not only that, but they are also lightning fast.
+Ray likes to have a minimum of 3 copies of his shoot data while travelling and uses the ArmorATD for additional backups on the move.

 "Real, achieved speed is a big factor.
 A lot of people advertise different things but G-Technology drives are just really fast.
-With the G-DRIVE ev SSD I’m able to transfer my footage at up to 400MB/s on USB 3.0, so being able to dump and back up all my footage really quickly can save me maybe half an hour, even an hour.
+Being able to dump and back up all my footage really quickly can save me hours.
 That added up over weeks on an expedition shoot can make a huge difference.
-On a recent trip out in the desert, I was running solely on solar power, so that speed was crucial.
+On a recent trip out in the Indian Himalaya, I was running solely on solar power, so that speed was crucial.
 And can sometimes mean the difference between being able to make that extra backup or not."

-When Ray gets back from a shoot, he simply pops the ev cartridges into his G-DOCK ev and copies everything to a G-RAID® Studio, making backups via Thunderbolt.
-With the the G-RAID Studio configured to RAID 0 for speed, from here he is able to get the whole shoot together for an overview and fly through the selection and post production process.
+When Ray gets back from a shoot, he simply connects his SSD´s or pops the ev cartridges into his G-DOCK ev and copies everything to a G-SPEED® Shuttle XL, making backups via Thunderbolt.
+From here he is able to get the whole shoot together for an overview and fly through the selection and post production process.

 "My equipment is my working gear, my tools, so I don’t baby it.
 We go through a lot of extreme situations, always on the move and the G-Technology stuff is just really rugged.
-It also looks good and feels good!
-It feels professional—solid, like a great product, and I can deliver a shoot on a G-DRIVE ev to my client and create a really good impression.
-I'm really excited about the new rugged G-DRIVE® ev RaW and G-DRIVE® ev ATC.
-These will fit perfectly into my adventure kit!
-Stepping up toughness and allowing me to just get on with shooting in any environment."
+I'm really excited about the new G-DRIVE® Mobile Pro SSD and ArmorATD.
+These fit perfectly into my adventure kit!
+Stepping up speed and toughness, allowing me to just get on with shooting in any environment."
+Back in the studio, for selections and post production, speed and reliability are everything and the backbone of my workflow is the G-SPEED Shuttle XL.

 With climbing the current passion, Ray is busy plotting out his next adventures, hungry to rediscover that place in a sailboat or high on a rock face, "where you have only yourself to depend on and every decision you make has an immediate impact."
 Ray’s bags are always packed, ready for normal life to resume.